-This two-year program will train student in SMAW, GMA W, GTAW, FCAW, OFC, blueprint reading and shop safety.
+This two-year program will train students in SMAW, GMA W, GTAW, FCAW, OFC, blueprint reading and shop safety.
 Students are taught the same skills that are taught at the Lincoln School of Welding.
 Related classroom instruction is also an important part of the Welding program.
-In related class, students learn the scientific theories and principles of welding as well as information on fabrication and welding different alloys.
-Blueprint reading and layout skills along with mathematics and other job skills are part of the related class.
+In related classes, students learn the scientific theories and principles of welding as well as information on fabrication and welding different alloys.
+Blueprintreading and layout skills along with mathematics and other job skills are part of therelated class.
 Community service projects are stressed.
 Opportunities for trained welders include millwright welder, fabrication welder, tack welder, pipe welder, welding inspector and welding equipment tender.